Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 ..
 NOTE::

-    About to submit a bug or a support request to a Tuleap Project?
+    About to sumit a bug or a support request?
 Before you do that, make sure that others haven't yet submitted a similar artifact.
-The easiest way to do that is to use TQL and search keywords in summary in description

-   *example: summary = 'git commit' OR details = 'git commit'*

 Search for existing artifacts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~